turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-vault-dapp.md

 In this tutorial, we will create, deploy, and interact with our first Vault Smart Contract on the Celo Ecosystem.

-What's a Vault Smart Contract and the deployment and interaction thing?
+What's a Vault Smart Contract, and the deployment, and interaction thing?

 A Vault as defined in this tutorial proofs that your contributed funds are locked through inviolable smart contracts.

-With this being said, we will be deploying a Vault Smart Contract to the Alfajores Testnet using DataHub and Truffle.
+First, we will be deploying a Vault Smart Contract to the Alfajores Testnet using DataHub and Truffle.

-After, we will interface with the deployed Vault Smart Contract and demostrate its functionalities using a frontend with react and web3.
+Second, we will interface with the deployed Vault Smart Contract and demostrate its functionalities using a frontend with React and Web3.

+Ready, set, go!

 ### Prerequisites